ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 Printer

-Allows you to connect a USB printer and print to it or read data from it.
+Allows connecting a USB printer and print to it or read data from it.
 You need to implement the Print Control Language for your specific printer.

 su_PrnID(pdata, len)